By Rajabu Juma Rajabu – Art in Tanzania internship

 Agribusiness is a business sector that encompasses farming and related commercial activities.
 It is sometimes referred to as Commercial Agriculture.

-Definition: Agribusiness is a combination of two broader things or words “Agriculture “and “Business” and refers to any business related to farming and farming related commercial activities.
-This involves all the steps required to send agricultural products or goods to the required Market, as we know agribusiness issues start primary from Production and then followed by Processing, Transportation and Distribution up to the finally step of Consumption.
+Definition: Agribusiness is a combination of two broader things or words, “Agriculture “and “Business”, and refers to any business related to farming and farming-related commercial activities.
+This involves all the steps required to send agricultural products or goods to the market.
+As we know, agribusiness issues start primarily from Production and are then followed by Processing, Transportation, and Distribution, up to the final step of Consumption.

-Agribusiness includes all activities within the agricultural food and natural resources industry involved in the production of food and fibre.
+Agribusiness encompasses all activities within the agricultural, food, and natural resources industry that are involved in the production of food and fibre.
 Individual agribusinesses may sell items to farmers for production, provide services to other agricultural businesses, or market, transport, process, and distribute agricultural products or commodities.

 Agri Services are activities that are valuable to the user or buyer.
 They are intangible products.